kyouryuukunn/renpy-ActionEditor3/README.md

   * After setting up a scene with the desired look and animations, the Action Editor will generate a script and place it on your clipboard for pasting into your Ren'Py scripts. (v6.99 and later only)
+  * Introducing the concept of depth of field and allow to adjust focus position and dof.

+ Note
+ * blur transform property of each images are used for simulating camera blur in function transform prperty, so blur transform properties of each images aren't availabe when focusing is enabled.
+ * Can't get correct value If any other transform_matrix than below Matrixes are used.
+    OffsetMatrix * RotateMatrix
+    OffsetMatrix
+    RotateMatrix
+ * Can't get colormatrix property.

  Image Viewer
 ================